 In My World – October 2017

-This resource is a great choice for those who love discovering the lives of other people.
+This website is a great choice for those who love discovering the lives of other people.
 It shows how war, poverty, and other disasters affect our mental health.

 The project is a result of the cooperation with the photographer Robin Hammond.
 The website attracts with its social message and highly expressive photos.
 Every image shows a tragic fate which you can dig into.
 The stories with photos create a much stronger impression than plain text.